Marpa House – The Future

 Lama Kunga Dorje joins us at Marpa House after Kyabje Chime Rinpoche’s Parinirvana.

 As we continue to focus on meditation practice following Rinpoche’s Parinirvana, we are very pleased to inform you that Lama Kunga will be returning to Marpa House to join us in the prayers.
-We will continue to practice the Mikyö Dorje Four Session Guru Yoga and Vajrasattva under his guidance.

 Attendance is by donation only.
 You are very welcome to join by Zoom or in person.
 Please book your place using the button links at the bottom of this post.